 If your Crohn's or Colitis is in remission, you could ask for a blood test to check for anaemia, iron stores, vitamin B12, and other chemical or nutrient deficiencies.

 Those experiencing emotional or psychological stress should speak to their GP or IBD team about accessing specialist support to help cope with this.
 Research has shown that counselling or ‘talking therapies’, such as cognitive behavioural therapy, can reduce stress and depression, and improve quality of life in people with Crohn's or Colitis – and may also be beneficial in improving fatigue.
-For more information on the different types of counselling and how it may help you, see our information sheet Counselling and IBD.
+For more information on the different types of counselling and how it may help you, see our information on Mental Health and Wellbeing.

 There is some evidence that low to moderate intensity physical activity may reduce IBD fatigue.
 You could try gradually to increase the amount of physical exercise you do, while being careful not to overdo it.
 This can be simple activities, such as walking rather than catching the bus for short journeys, or going to exercise classes.
 It is important to achieve the right balance between doing too much and exhausting yourself, and not doing enough to make a difference.
 You might need to build up your activity level slowly over several weeks.
 See our information on Living with Crohn's or Colitis for tips on exercising with Crohn's or Colitis.